Jivanprasath/smart-tourism-recommendation-dqn/README.md

 Smart AI-powered tourism recommendation system using Deep Reinforcement Learning (DQN)

 ## 📌 Overview
-This project presents a **Smart AI-powered Tourism Recommendation System** built using
+This project presents a **Smart AI-powered Tourism Recommendation System** developed using
 **Deep Reinforcement Learning (Deep Q-Network – DQN)**.

+The system intelligently recommends suitable tourism destinations and travel packages by learning optimal decision-making policies from user preferences and interactions.
+Unlike traditional static recommendation systems, this model continuously improves its recommendations through reinforcement learning.

+To enhance usability and demonstrate real-world applicability, the project also includes an **interactive web-based user interface built with Gradio**, enabling users to receive real-time tourism recommendations in an intuitive and user-friendly manner.

 The system recommends suitable tourism destinations or packages by learning optimal policies from user preferences and feedback.
 Unlike traditional recommendation systems,